 Be a master of your own soul.
 Yield only to the passions of your heart that seek victory over betrayal — even the betrayal of your own self — to the corrosive forces called despair and hatred.

 Don’t give up the ship — because you are the master of it.
 The leeches upon that ship of state claim only residency, and only for a while.
 In the vast expanse of geological time, and in the construct of time that is called mortal, those leeches are specks of dust that the winds of fate blow away.
 Perhaps they will be replaced by more specks of dust.
-Perhaps they will cede to courage and honor embodied by the type of mortal who can become nobly immortal through virtue and valor, love of county, love of God, love of family, love itself.
+Perhaps they will cede to courage and honor, embodied by the type of mortal who can become nobly immortal through virtue and valor, love of country, love of God, love of family, love itself.

 Believe in the unrelenting spirit of that old English bulldog, Winston Churchill: Never surrender.
 Never give up.

 Envision the heroism of General de Gaulle: The sword is the axis of the world and its power is absolute.